Corporate Responsibility. Description.

 CSR is the deliberate inclusion of public interest into corporate decision-making, and the honoring of a Triple Bottom Line: people, planet, profit.

-The term "corporate social responsibility" came in to common use in the early 1970s, after many multinational corporations formed.
-The term stakeholder, meaning those on whom an organization's activities have an impact, was used to describe corporate owners beyond shareholders as a result of an influential book by R. Edward Freeman, Strategic Management: a Stakeholder Approach in 1984.
+The term "corporate social responsibility" came in to common use in the early 1970s.
+During this period many multinational corporations (MNC’s) acknowledged the term stakeholders, (signifying those affected by an organization's activities), to describe corporate beneficiaries beyond shareholders.
+This was partly driven by the influential book by R. Edward Freeman, Strategic Management: a Stakeholder Approach (1984).

 Proponents argue that corporations make more long term profits by operating with a perspective, while critics argue that CSR distracts from the economic role of businesses.